 Several long-term side effects or late effects from treatments for HCL and PLL may occur:

 - Lung damage from certain drugs or radiation therapy to the lungs.

 - A weakened heart muscle from higher doses of doxorubicin (Adriamycin) or radiation therapy to the chest.

-- Infertility (inability to have a child) or premature menopause from high-dose cyclophosphamide (Cytoxan, Neosar) or other chemotherapy.
+- Infertility (inability to have a child) or premature menopause from high-dose cyclophosphamide (Neosar) or other chemotherapy.

-- A secondary leukemia or a secondary cancer (a cancer that develops because of the treatment for another type of cancer) is more common after treatment with chemotherapy.
-Specifically, people with CLL are at a higher risk for developing skin cancer and should protect their skin from the sun .
+- A secondary leukemia or other type of cancer are those that develop because of the treatment for the first type of cancer and are more common after treatment with chemotherapy.
+Specifically, people treated for CLL are at a higher risk for developing skin cancer and should protect their skin from the sun .
 They also have a higher risk of lung cancer , and smoking is strongly discouraged.